 Headed to Greece and looking for everything you need to know about Klima, Milos?
 You’re in luck!
 I’m sharing tons of info – how to get there, where to stay, the best things to do in Klima, and so much more.
 Consider this your ultimate guide to Klima!

 Imagine golden sunsets over Milos Bay, whitewashed buildings set against a backdrop of rocky cliffs, sipping ouzo on a charming patio overlooking the water, waking up to crashing waves, and taking a dip in crystal clear waters.
 That’s what you can expect when visiting Klima!
 It’s oh so romantic!
-And the colorful boathouses (syrmata) – a photographer’s paradise!
+And the colorful boathouses (syrmata) – a true photographer’s paradise!

 If you have a few days to explore the island, definitely add Klima to your list of things to do in Milos.
 It was one of our favorite spots on our Greek Island hopping itinerary, along with Sarakiniko and Kleftiko (two other main highlights on any trip to Milos).